meg-gutshall/beer-snob/README.md

 \\
 Or install it yourself as:
 \\
-    $ gem install beer_snob
+    $ gem install beer_snob -->
---->

 ## Usage

-To use BeerSnob, `cd` into the gemfile, then type `./bin/beer-snob` into the terminal to begin the app.
+To run BeerSnob, `cd` into the file where your clone is stored, then type `./bin/beer-snob` into the terminal to begin the app.
 It will prompt you to pick a family style and then a beer style from that family's list.
 Type `styles` to display the list of beer styles from the chosen family, type `families` to display the list of family styles, or type `exit` to quit the application.

 [![Demo video](http://img.youtube.com/vi/m-sAVQi9MQo/0.jpg)](http://www.youtube.com/watch?v=m-sAVQi9MQo)